Watch Now: Governor commutes Julius Jones' death sentence

-OKLAHOMA CITY — Gov. Kevin Stitt on Thursday spared the life of high-profile death row inmate Julius Jones just hours before his scheduled execution.
+OKLAHOMA CITY — Gov. Kevin Stitt on Thursday spared the life of high-profile death-row inmate Julius Jones just hours before his execution was scheduled to take place.

 Jones’ death sentence was commuted to life without the possibility of parole.